richard-austin/security-cam/README.md

 * PTZ for cameras supporting this feature through Onvif.
 * Quick reboot or setup of key camera parameters for SV3C type cameras.
 * Hosting of camera admin page, This allows secure access to camera web admin outside the LAN.
-  This feature requires access through port 446 as well as the usual https port 443. *This is not available when connecting via the Cloud Service.*
+  This feature requires access through port 446 as well as the usual https port 443.
 * Configuration editor supporting Onvif discovery of cameras and their capabilities.
 Cam also find capabilities of specific cameras.
 * email notification if public IP address changes (for when port forwarding is used).
 * Initial unauthenticated set up of user account from LAN only.
 Subsequent changes can be done when logged in through existing account.